GenomicBreeding/GenomicBreeding.jl/docs/src/index.md

 ## Overview

 The `GenomicBreeding` module provides a comprehensive suite of tools for genomic prediction, genome-wide association studies (GWAS), and data handling in genomic breeding.
-It integrates functionalities from `GBCore`, `GBIO`, `GBModels`, and `GBPlots` to offer efficient and scalable solutions for genetic data analysis and visualisation.
+It integrates functionalities from `GenomicBreedingCore`, `GenomicBreedingIO`, `GenomicBreedingModels`, and `GenomicBreedingPlots` to offer efficient and scalable solutions for genetic data analysis and visualisation.

 ```@contents
 Pages = ["index.md"]